bjorntheart/Morsecode-PHP/README.md

 #### Morsecode Translator and Obfuscator

-The Morsecode Translator and Obfuscator has 2 sets of tests.
+The Morsecode Translator and Obfuscator has 2 sets of tests for their respective classes.

 They are located here: